-At Power Meter City, we are big believers of hiring a cycling coach.
+At Power Meter City, we are big believers in hiring a cycling coach.
 The value that they can provide, especially if you are training with power, can be immense.
 If you are familiar with power meters, you know that a power meter is the single, most effective training tool you can use for improving performance.
 Similar to a power meter, the ‘bang for your buck’ you get when hiring a coach is huge.
 When you combine a power meter with a coach…well, that’s a sure-fire recipe for success!
 Here are 5 reasons to hire a cycling coach.

 5 Reasons to Hire a Cycling Coach

-1. Add Structure Your Training
+1. Add Structure To Your Training

 First and foremost, if you want to become a stronger, faster cyclist, you need to follow a program.
 Just going out on random rides will help at first (we call this the ‘ride lots’ technique), but you will soon reach a plateau.
 A structured training program where you focus on certain intensities and durations at specific times of the season is key for success.
 Adding this structure to your training can be difficult for most cyclists.
 There are lots of questions that need to be addressed and many variables that come into play.
 A coach can take the confusion out of this process and build you a sound, structured program, which will serve as the foundation for your success.